sachinb4u/servletbridge-felix/README.md

 ### *Extended* version

-The extended version does not only provide webconsole support but also comes with extended logging support via [SLF4J](http://www.slf4j.org/) and [Logback](http://logback.qos.ch/), enhanced HTTP support via [Pax Web](https://ops4j1.jira.com/wiki/display/paxweb/Pax+Web) and a bunch of additional OSGi services and webconsole plugins.
+The extended version does not only provide webconsole support but also comes with additional OSGi bundles/services and webconsole plugins.
 To create the extended servletbridge navigate to the parent folder and run `mvn clean install -Pextended` in the command line.
 As a result you will get a war file that contains all the bundles shown in the following screenshot.

 ![An extended version of the servletbridge](https://raw.github.com/frieder/servletbridge-felix/master/doc/webconsole_extended.png "An extended version of the servletbridge")